Siege of Saint-Omer: First operations

 Paul Bernard de Fontaine, a Lorrainer in Spanish service who was governor of Bruges since 1629 and one of the oldest officers of the Army of Flanders, moved with his troops from Flanders to the village of Watten as soon as was informed of the French movements.
 From Watten Fontaine relieved Saint-Omer by sending to the town 4 companies of the Spanish Tercio of Marquis of Velada and 2 companies of the English Tercio of William Tresham, all of them commanded by Captain Luis de Mieses, who was ordered to take command of Saint-Omer's garrison for being the oldest officer in the town.
 Lancelot II, Count of Grobbendock, the former commander who was either in Saint-Omer, was given the order of defend the outpost of Bacq, a crucial position to receive relief from the Spanish lines since it controlled a channel of the river Aa giving access to the town.
 Châtillon was warned by many of his officers, Sieurs de La Barre, de Manican and Le Rasle, of the urgent need to take Bacq.
 The French marshall avoided a direct assault, but the fort was eventually occupied when Baron of Wezemaal, seeing the weakness of his position, decided to withdraw into Saint-Omer with his troops.

 Having left a garrison under Sieur de Genlin in Bacq, Châtillon proceeded to capture 3 small forts defending the Canal de Neufossé to continue the circumvallation of Saint-Omer.
-The strongest of them, in command of Viscount Furnes, Great bailiff of Cassel, capitulated without oppose resistance.
-The other two, defended by the villeins of the castellany, were taken by the force, being most of their defenders slaughtered.
-French cavalry troops under Colonel Silar were then able to cross the Neufossé and enter Flanders, where they plundered Cassel and several other villages before return with Châtillon.
+The strongest of them, in command of Viscount Furnes, Great bailiff of Cassel, capitulated without opposing resistance.
+The other two, defended by the villeins of the Castellany, were taken by Châtillon, being that most of their defenders were slaughtered.
+French cavalry troops under Colonel Silar were then able to cross the Neufossé and enter Flanders, where they plundered Cassel and several other villages before returning with Châtillon.
 A great booty was obtained.
 Lieutenant General François de L'Hospital, Seigneur Du Hallier, meanwhile, had occupied the Abbey of Ouate.
 Fontaine, whose position in Watten had become insecure due to the loss of the forts around Saint-Omer, decided to retreat to Bergues-St. Vinocx after set fire to the village to avoid its use by the French.
 He later marched to Brussels to be appointed General of the artillery.